 “Come back here, mister!” the cadre supervising that obstacle shouted.
 “Sound off aggressively when you accomplish my obstacle!”

-I redoubled my efforts, shouting “Die, you communist son of a bitch!”
+I redoubled my efforts, screaming “Die, you communist son of a bitch!” and hit it with all my might.

 “Don’t swear on my Assault Course,” the cadre said, laughing and sending me on my way.